THE TOMMARK DIFFERENCE

 The oil crisis thrust the country into another recession in 1981.
 With the resulting downturn in the housing market, Tom and Mark were looking for other business categories to expand into.
 The owner of Leo Tilford Company in Jackson, Michigan asked if they were interested in purchasing his company.
 Tilford was a temperature controls distributor that had been in business since 1921.
 Since Mark had a controls background and was familiar with Tilford’s business model from his time at Honeywell, they decided it was a natural fit and completed the acquisition in late 1982.

 In 1986, The Tilford Company opened a branch in Lansing to serve its commercial temperature controls customers.
-In 1989, Climate Equipment Supply of Grand Rapids opened.

 The next opportunity for Tom and Mark came in 1998 when they purchased SoMiCo Supply in Coldwater, Michigan.
 The 20-year-old business was unique in that it built its own sheet metal requirements, including 6-inch elbows.